 Skip to Content

-Natwest Reward bank account review: Worth switching to?
+NatWest Reward bank account review: Worth switching to?

-The last 10 years have seen the way we conduct our banking change, with a move away from the high street and more of a focus on digital banking.
+The last ten years have seen the way we conduct our banking change, with a move away from the high street and more of a focus on digital banking.
 But with an increase in the number of challenger banks such as Monzo and Starling, the more traditional financial institutions have upped their game by offering a new type of current account to attract extra customers or encourage current ones to stay.

 Most of these accounts do come with a fee though, so the question is, do the benefits outweigh the costs?
-Let’s take a look at the Natwest Reward account in greater detail.
+Let’s take a look at the NatWest Reward account in greater detail.

 Natwest Reward bank account

-The account was first introduced in 2015 as Natwest lost ground on its rivals thanks to accounts such as the Santander 123.
+The account was first introduced in 2015 as NatWest lost ground on its rivals thanks to accounts such as the Santander 123.

-Unlike the 123 account, Natwest didn’t pay interest on credit balances.
+Unlike the 123 account, NatWest didn’t pay interest on credit balances.
 But, it paid 3% on all your direct debits, which was more generous than Santander’s tiered system.

-But the last 2 or 3 years have seen banks reduce the generosity of these accounts and Natwest didn’t escape these cuts.
+But the last 2 or 3 years have seen banks reduce the generosity of these accounts and NatWest didn’t escape these cuts.

 Also worth reading